OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-15.md

 ## Joshua 15:48

-In the hill country: Shamir, Jattir, and Socoh,
+In the mountainous region: Shamir, Jattir, and Socoh,

 ## Joshua 15:49